 The deeply rooted friendships among the leadership team of the Weston-Wayland Interfaith Action Group (WWIAG) form the core of the organization’s efforts.
 Entirely volunteer-driven since its founding in 1988, this non-profit interfaith group is well recognized in the greater Boston area as it continues to fulfill its mission “to build community by developing understanding of our cultural and religious similarities and differences through education, dialogue, and action.”
 WWIAG has strived to balance collaboration with other interfaith entities while staying true to its roots of serving the locality in which it is based.

-In 1988, WWIAG grew out of the reality that the community was becoming more diverse and some residents wanted to know their new Jewish neighbors.
+In 1988, WWIAG grew out of the reality that the community was becoming more diverse, with some residents wanting to get to know their new Jewish neighbors.
 At the same time, a handful of anti-Semitic incidents occurred at Weston High School.
 Co-chair Cathy Nicholson describes: “At a PTO seminar on discrimination, participants were asked to think what would make Weston a more hospitable place to live.
 Some of us wanted to know more about each other’s religion.”
 The conversations began between Christians and Jews with a 12 week course on the Holocaust led by Facing History and Ourselves in the fall of 1988 and expanded to include Muslims in 1995.

 WWIAG’s strength was tested on September 11th, 2001 after the death of a leadership member’s son on the American flight from Boston.
 Members of WWIAG joined together with many others at a Newton synagogue to honor his life.
 Then they united as a group to support their Muslim friends at The Islamic Center of Boston in the nearby town of Wayland.
 Tahera Razvi recalled: “People from the group [WWIAG]…were there so we could pray in peace.”
 Razvi remembered one member stating, “We will be here; we will be standing in front of the Islamic Center to make sure that everything is safe and your service is held.”
 By supporting members’ respective faiths, WWIAG offers a trusting place to tackle difficult issues.
 Although the group steers away from politics, the leadership team has grappled with challenges like the Israeli/Palestinian conflict through films, workshops, and book discussions.